melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 ## Data

 There is a plethora of Valentine's Day romance songs that I could have used for this analysis.
-I did plenty of research on "Top Romance Songs" & "Top Valentine's Day Songs" prior to beginning, however I decided on Spotify's own Valentine's Day playlist which Spotify describes as "The most romantic tracks of all time featuring today's hits and all the classics".
+I did plenty of research on "Top Romantic Songs" & "Top Valentine's Day Songs" prior to beginning, however I decided on Spotify's own Valentine's Day playlist which Spotify describes as "The most romantic tracks of all time featuring today's hits and all the classics".
 This playlist is made up of 90 songs.

 ### Features
 The Spoitfy API gives information on a songs danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, and tempo.
 I saved the Valentine's Day playlist as my own and then accessed it through the API.
 I then pulled out the tracks from the playlist and extracted the features.